-What we've done in the past is encourage volunteers to do good deeds on Friday, September 10th.
-When they do a good deed have them tell the recipient “Tomorrow is Pay it Forward 9/11 Day, a national day of service and remembrance.
-I invite you to pay it forward and do three good deeds tomorrow.”
+With our "11 Days of Kindess and Unity" everyone has an opportunity to participate in the days leading up to the main event on Sunday, Sept.
+11, 2022.
+When volunteers do a good deed have them tell the recipient “Sunday is Pay it Forward 9/11 Day, a national day of service and remembrance.
+I invite you to pay it forward and do three good deeds that day.”

 What information should we share with our members?

 Share our news release (or an edited version) on your e-mail newsletter.

 Share social media posts from @payitforward911 on your own Facebook, Twitter, Instagram or LinkedIn or YouTube pages.